garethadavies/garethdavies.me.2014/_posts/2014-03-31-router-events.md

     ...
 ```

-The `className` function checks for a matchinf value for `fooId` and the model's id.
+The `className` function checks for a matching value for `fooId` and the model's id.
 If there is a match, a class of 'selected-row' is added to the view.

 The fading out effect now occurs when I navigate back to the list view from a detail view.